Founded in 1977, the Minnesota Companion Bird Association (MCBA) continues to pursue these goals:

 - Update members about challenges facing birds in the wild and encourage programs which support endangered species

-- Provide a friendly atmosphere to socialize with other bird owners, breeders and enthusiasts
+- Provide a friendly atmosphere to socialize with other bird owners and enthusiasts

 The Minnesota Companion Bird Association is a bird club based in the Minneapolis/St. Paul area, providing a social, informational, and commercial network for over 300 parrot (and other pet bird) owners, aviculturists, business owners, avian veterinarians, and ornithologists throughout the Twin Cities, Minnesota, and the Midwest.
 Whether you are just starting to look for your first bird or you have many years in aviculture, the MCBA welcomes you!